dougeby/IntuneDocs/InTuneDocs/DeployUse/afw-compliance-policy-settings-in-microsoft-intune.md

 -  **Minimum password length:** Specify the minimum number of digits or characters that the user’s password must contain.

-- **Password quality:** Enable this setting to configure password requirements for Android devices.
+- **Password quality:** This setting detects if the password requirements you specify is configured on the device.
+Enable this setting to require that users configure certain password requirements for Android devices.
 Choose from:
   -   **Low security biometric**
   - **Required**
   -   **At least numeric**